S1.E5.Shoe_Horn

 “I’m making a point here.
 Do you still believe in Santa?”

-“What?”
-Jace had no idea what he was trying to tell him, so without knowing a proper way to argue, he could only reply with, “Uh, no. Not really.”
+“What…?”
+Jace had no idea what he was trying to tell him, so without knowing of a proper way to argue, he could only reply with, “Uh, no. Not really.”

 “Okay.
-Well, Santa is part of the ‘plan’ we all perceive our parents of having.
-He’s another element of the storybook they desperately want to write for us.
-Then you realize it was your parents putting the gifts under the tree the whole time.
-But that’s okay, since they’ll still get you anything you ask for.
-If they don’t, then it’s just because they forgot.
-Until you understand the concept of money, what they need to buy you your presents.”
+Well, Santa is part of the ‘plan’ we all think our parents make for us.
+He’s another element of a storybook they desperately want to author.
+Then you realize it was them putting the gifts under the tree the whole time.
+But that’s okay, since they’ll still get you anything you ask for, right?
+If they don’t, then it’s only because they ‘forgot.’
+Until you understand the concept of money; what they need to buy you your presents.”

-After the light turned green and he got back to driving, he continued, “I’m saying adults have flaws often worth forgiving.
+After the light turned green and Wes got back to driving, he continued, “I’m just saying adults have flaws often worth forgiving.
 It’s more important that they keep trying to be a good dad or mom.
 That brings us to something I’ve been wanting to touch on.”

 Jace looked at him.
 “Please don’t start talking about my dad again.”